nakshi-dudhiya/terraform-beginner-bootcamp-2023/journal/week0.md

 ### Refactoring into Bash Scripts

-While fixing the Terraform CLI gpg depreciation issues, we noticed that bash scripts steps were a considerable amount code.
-Son we decided to create a bash script to install the Terraform CLI.
+While fixing the Terraform CLI gpg depreciation issues, we noticed that bash script steps were a considerable amount of code.
+So, we decided to create a bash script to install the Terraform CLI.

 This bash script is located here : [./bin/install_terraform_cli](./bin/install_terraform_cli)

 - This will keep the Gitpod Task File ([.gitpod.yml](.gitpod.yml)) Tidy
-- This allow us an easier to debug and execute manually Terraform CLI install
+- This allows us an easier to debug and execute manually Terraform CLI install

 #### Shebang Considerations

-A Shebang (prounounced as Sha-bang) tells the bash script what program that will interpret the script. eg. `#!/bin/bash`
+A Shebang (pronounced as Sha-bang) tells the bash script what program that will interpret the script. eg. `#!/bin/bash`

 Recommended Format : `#!/usr/bin/bash`